WAYFINDING MUSIC

 Alongside instrumental skills, students learn how to plan, monitor, and adjust their own practice.
 They build self regulation and agency, and they learn to collaborate with others.
 They learn how to search for solutions to problems they encounter, and why those problems matter in real musical situations.
 Under these conditions, practicing rarely feels pointless.

 Over time and with the intentional guidance of our staff, complex coordination builds because it becomes necessary for what the student is trying to do.
-This is consistent with the Constraints Led Approach, where learning is accelerated by representative tasks and an environment that contains the right information to enable action.

 Meet our teacher